tido64/rainbow/README.md

 - [SDL](https://libsdl.org/)
 - [MinGW-w64](http://mingw-w64.org/) (for cross-compiling only)

 You can install most of these using your favourite package manager.
-For SDL, download the source code and extract its content to `rainbow/lib/SDL/`.
-If you have installed Mercurial, let the build script download it for you.

 Windows builds can be built using MinGW-w64 by issuing `windows` as platform.
 However, this method hasn't been maintained in quite some time and may no longer